 Guides are available in various countries, and some can be reached through phone, email or even in-person catch-ups.
 Once you sign up and get paired with your new mentor, it's really up to you two to figure out how you'd like to connect, at whatever frequency works best.

-Keep in mind — Nuts & Bolts guides are awesome guys, but they aren't a substitute for your doctor or care team.
+Keep in mind—Nuts & Bolts guides are awesome, but they aren't a substitute for your doctor or care team.

 If things are getting pretty heavy for you, please talk to your doctor or care team and let them know what's on your mind.
 You can also read up on getting mental and emotional health support here.

 Ben was looking for ways to use his testicular cancer experience to give back to others.
 Listen to him chat about why becoming a guide was important to him.